How to Plan the Perfect African Safari

 Concerning this aspect, there are 3 main areas where you can stay while on a safari:

-Staying within the park is the best option for the larger parks of Africa, such as the Serengeti in Tanzania.
 Otherwise, you’d be too far away from areas where the animals gather.

-• Adjacent to a major park – your second option is to stay within a conservancy adjacent to a major park.
+Your second option is to stay within a conservancy adjacent to a major park.

 The main advantage of staying in conservancies attached to major parks is that you’d have to deal with far less vehicular traffic.
 This is because they usually charge an additional fee for entry, so many people refrain from coming in.